DanPearce/CI_PP5_Nexus_DRF/README.md

 - [PyCodeStyle](https://pypi.org/project/pycodestyle/) - Used to validate the Python code.
 - [Python](https://www.python.org/) - Code written in python.
 - [Django REST Framework](https://www.django-rest-framework.org/) used for the creation of the API.
-- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) used for user authenticaion/creation.
+- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) used for user authentication/creation.

 ## Validation and Testing
-### PyCodeStyle Valdidation
+### PyCodeStyle Validation
 All Python Code has been checked using the [PyCodeStyle](https://pypi.org/project/pycodestyle/) library.
 All code has been returned with no errors.

 <details><summary>All .py files</summary>